jeceljr/digitalCPUzoo/README.md

 The first project, *combinational*, is not actually a processor but a tour through the basic logic gates and other combinational circuits.

-The second projet, *sequential*, shows the basic sequential circuits.
+The second project, *sequential*, shows the basic sequential circuits.

+Project *fpga* implements a simple, but functional, Field Programmable Gate Array.